Exploring the Ancient Roman Forum

 One of the most-visited sites in Rome, the Roman Forum is an architectural marvel.
 Wondering which bits you won't want to miss?
 Check out these easy tips and learn a bit about the history before you visit!

 Disclosure: some of the links below are affiliate links.
-If you purchase a linked item, I will made a commission, at no extra charge to you.
+If you purchase a linked item, I will make a commission, at no extra charge to you.
 As an Amazon Associate, I earn from qualifying purchases.

-Try to imagine the buildings full and coated in marble - and the statues with heads.
+Try to imagine the buildings full and coated in marble - and the statues with their heads.
 Think of the streets filled with toga-clad ancient Romans, discoursing on the progress of the Punic Wars, or going full fan-girl over Virgil.
 Don't forget to pack those water bottles!